 Free Online Legal Resources

 For some accidents, working out who was to blame will be easy.
 When a person has broken a traffic law, it is not difficult to deduce that they have caused the resulting accident.
 For example, they might collide with another vehicle after running a red light.

-Some accident types – including rear-end collisions and left-turn accidents – are also generally straightforward when it comes to apportioning blame.
+Some accident types, including rear-end collisions and left-turn accidents, are also generally straightforward when it comes to who to blame.
 They are assumed to have been caused by one driver, and the resulting damage will be evidence of their negligence.

-Some states have set a lower limit of comparative fault – so, for example, some states say that you are barred from claiming damages if you are more than 51 percent at fault for the accident.
+Some states have set a lower limit of comparative fault.
+For example, some states say that you are barred from claiming damages if you are more than 51% at fault for the accident.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified auto accident lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact a local auto accident attorney to discuss your specific legal situation.

 Enter your location below to get connected with a qualified Auto Accident attorney today.